folded

 Spanish

-How common is "fold"?
+How common is "folded"?

 It appears most frequently in fiction texts and less often in other writings.